gabriel-rusu/stock-exchange/README.md

 # Stock-Exchange
-  Application that shows the evolution of the stock price of the automobile industry in Germany,France and Italy.The app was developed during the DevHack Hackathon(2018).
+  Application that shows the evolution of the stock price of the automobile industry in Germany,France and Italy.The app was developed during the DevHacks Hackathon(2018).

  ## Getting Started
  These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.